Savelore

 Cons:

-- Zero organization unless you're really disciplined with folders
+• No organization unless you're disciplined with folders

 This works until you have 200+ screenshots and spend 10 minutes scrolling to find what you need.

-Best for: Casual users who save maybe 5 responses per month max.
+Best for: Casual users who save maybe 5 responses per month.

 Method 2: Copy-Paste to Notes

-Grab the response text, paste into Apple Notes, Notion, Google Docs — wherever you keep stuff.
+Grab the response text, paste into Apple Notes, Notion, Google Docs, or wherever you keep things.

 Pros:

-- Works across all your devices if you use cloud notes
+• Works across devices if you use cloud notes

 Cons:

-- Loses formatting.
-Code blocks become messy text blocks
+• Loses formatting.
+Code blocks become messy plain text

-Best for: People who already live in Notion or Obsidian and have the discipline to copy-paste consistently.
+Best for: People who already live in Notion or Obsidian and copy-paste as part of their existing workflow.

 Method 3: Bookmark Conversations